cortexlabs/cortex/docs/applications/resources/transformed-columns.md

 - kind: transformed_column
   name: age_normalized
   transformer: cortex.normalize
-  inputs:
-    columns:
+  input:
-      num: age  # column name
+    num: @age  # "age" is the name of a numeric raw column
-    args:
-      mean: age_mean  # the name of a cortex.mean aggregator
+    mean: @age_mean  # "age_mean" is the name of an aggregate which used the cortex.mean aggregator
-      stddev: age_stddev  # the name of a cortex.stddev aggregator
+    stddev: @age_stddev  # "age_stddev" is the name of an aggregate which used the cortex.stddev aggregator

 - kind: transformed_column
   name: class_indexed
   transformer: cortex.index_string
-  inputs:
-    columns:
+  input:
-      col: class  # the name of a string column
+    col: @class  # "class" is the name of a string raw column
-    args:
     index: {"indexes": ["t", "f"], "reversed_index": ["t": 0, "f": 1]}  # a value to be used as the index

 - kind: transformed_column
   name: price_bucketized
   transformer: cortex.bucketize
-  inputs:
-    columns:
+  input:
-      num: price  # column name
+    num: @price  # "price" is the name of a numeric raw column
-    args:
-      bucket_boundaries: bucket_boundaries  # the name of a [FLOAT] constant
+    bucket_boundaries: @bucket_boundaries  # "bucket_boundaries" is the name of a [FLOAT] constant
 ```

 ## Validating Transformers